 Achievements are now possible by voting for Erika Stotts Pearson this November.
 Share the news and press releases to your focus group and complete causes using donations.

 Later, she would meet and marry Rev. Derrick Joyce, the President of the 100 Black Men of Memphis, where the two founded in partnership with the organization Memphis Academy of Health Sciences Charter School.
-The very first Charter school in the State of Tennessee and City of Memphis in 2005.
+The very first Charter school in the State of Tennessee and the City of Memphis in 2005.
 She is very active in education with her last year’s serving as Math Department Chair at Shelby County School’s Millington High School 2009-2010 school year.
-Currently she operates OpesDei Home Health Solutions and Precision Energy Logistics.
+Currently, she operates OpesDei Home Health Solutions and Precision Energy Logistics.

-Organizations that she has been involved with in her recent years include SCLC, BAEO, NAACP, Board Member National Foundation Transplants’, Partner 100 Black Men of Memphis, Kidz Biz, Partner Campaign for School Equity, Tennessee Pastors’ Action Coalition, Leadership Memphis, NEA, SCEA, and MEA.
+Organizations that she has been involved within her recent years include SCLC, BAEO, NAACP, Board Member National Foundation Transplants’, Partner 100 Black Men of Memphis, Kidz Biz, Partner Campaign for School Equity, Tennessee Pastors’ Action Coalition, Leadership Memphis, NEA, SCEA, and MEA.
 She currently serves on a White House Bipartisan taskforce for strategic partnership and African American outreach with special assistant to the President, Nicole A. Frazier.
 Recently, she was recognized with Congressional recognition and Shelby County Board of Commissioner’s recognition for her endeavors to ensure that all young people receive a quality education.